Steve Wynn: Political activities

-Art collection
+Art collecting

 Wynn is known for amassing a large collection of fine art, often placing the pieces in his various casinos and hotels.
 In 2004, Wynn purchased Vermeer's A Young Woman Seated at the Virginals at a Sotheby's auction for $30 million.
 With the purchase, he became the first art collector to purchase a Vermeer painting in over 80 years.
 Wynn later sold the painting to the Leiden Collection owned by Thomas Kaplan for the same price.

 In 2006, Wynn acquired J. M. W. Turner's Giudecca, La Donna Della Salute and San Giorgio for $35.8 million via an anonymous telephone auction.
 Although Wynn did not officially identify himself as the buyer, his identity was confirmed by two people acquainted with the transaction.
 Wynn purchased the painting from the St. Francis of Assisi Foundation, a White Plains-based nonprofit organization that supports Capuchin priests on their missionary trips.

 Steve Wynn's private art collection with specific commentary about his paintings by Claude Monet are highlighted in the 2008 film Monet's Palate with Meryl Streep and distributed by American Public Television.
-Many of the collection's pieces were on display at the Bellagio.
 The collection was on display at the Nevada Museum of Art in Reno while the Wynn Las Vegas was being constructed and was installed in the resort shortly before it was opened.
 The Wynn Las Vegas gallery, which had charged an entrance fee, closed shortly after the start of 2006.
-The artwork from the former gallery was then scattered around the resort.

 In 2009, he spent $33.2 million on Rembrandt's Man with His Arms Akimbo, the auction record for the artist.

 Under the direction of Steve Wynn, Wynn Resorts acquired Jeff Koons's Tulips at auction in November 2012 for approximately $33.6 million.
-In May 2014, Wynn acquired Popeye from the same artist for over $2 million, putting the work on display at Wynn Las Vegas.
+In May 2014, Wynn acquired Popeye, also by Koons, for over $28.165 million.

 In February 2020, Wynn bought two Picasso paintings from Donald Marron's collection for $105 million: Woman with Beret and Collar and Jacqueline.

-Le Rêve

-Also in the collection is Le Rêve, the Picasso portrait that was the working name of Wynn's resort project.
+Le Rêve is the Picasso portrait that was the working name of Wynn's resort project.
 Wynn purchased the painting from an anonymous collector in a private sale in 2001.
-In 2006, he reportedly was to sell it to Steven A. Cohen for $139 million, which would at that time have been the highest price paid for any piece of art.
-However, he put his elbow through the canvas while showing it to a group of guests.
+In 2006, he reportedly planned to sell the work to Steven A. Cohen for $139 million, which would at that time have been the highest price paid for any piece of art.
+However, Wynn put his elbow through the canvas while showing it to a group of guests.
 This canceled the sale, and after a $90,000 repair, the painting was estimated to be worth $85 million.
 Wynn sued his insurance company over the $54 million difference with the virtual selling price.
 The case was settled out of court in April 2007.
 In 2013, Wynn sold Le Rêve to Steven A. Cohen for $155 million.